secwexen/aapp-mart/README.md

 Together, they create a fully automated offensive security engine capable of forecasting and simulating attacks end-to-end.

+### **CORE Orchestration Engine**
+The CORE Orchestration Engine is the central coordination layer of AAPP‑MART.
+It manages multi‑agent behavior, controls the execution flow of attack simulations, and ensures consistent interaction between all system modules.

 ---

 ## Docs & Resources